UVicSatelliteDesign/HAB_OBC/README.md

 - [Usage](#usage)
 - [License](#license)
 - [Acknowledgements](#acknowledgements)

+## Overview
+### Mission
+The HAB acts as a simulation tool to replicate the satellite's systems under similar environments.
+### Goals
+The goal of the HAB is to gain experience in :
+- Communication Systems
+- GroundStation System
+- Iterative Software Design

 ## Directory Structure
 ### Core/Src/:
 - *main.c*: Contains the main control logic and core functions.